net-lisias-kspu/ContractConfigurator/Contract-Type.md

         //
         genericDescription = This is the generic description.

+        // Key to use when sorting contracts within a group in mission control.
+        // Use this if you want your contracts to appear in a different order,
+        // such as the order they need to be completed in.
+Because this
+        // defaults to the genericTitle, the default sort is alphabetical by
+        // title.
+        //
+        // Type:      <a href="String-Type">string</a>
+        // Required:  No (defaults to the genericTitle)
+        //
+        sortKey = A string to give an alternate sort order

         // Contract notes are displayed in mission control.
 Use it to give
         // any special instructions.
         //